-This value overrides the content ID that would normally be reported to Companion Screen Applications and slave terminals during inter-device synchronisation.
+This value overrides the content ID that would normally be reported to Companion Screen Applications and slave terminals during inter-device synchronization.

-When the terminal is a master terminal and inter-device synchronisation functionality is enabled and the value of this property is a string then the content ID that the terminal uses for the CSS-CII service endpoint and the CSS-TS service endpoint is overridden and the value of this property is used instead.
+When the terminal is a master terminal and inter-device synchronization functionality is enabled and the value of this property is a string then the content ID that the terminal uses for the CSS-CII service endpoint and the CSS-TS service endpoint is overridden and the value of this property is used instead.

-If the value of this property is null or undefined then there is no override.
+If the value of this property is \mathtt{null} or $\mathtt{undefined}$ then there is no override.